-This course is designed to instruct students in the phenomenon of adult psychopathology and the present diagnostic system used by the majority of mental health professionals (DSM-IV-TR).
-The course will consider psychopathology from a descriptive and etiological perspective, as well as review theoretical and research contributions to our understanding of the etiology and maintenance of psychopathology.
-Pre-requisite: Admission to M.S. in Clinical/Counseling program.
+This course is designed to instruct students in the phenomenon of adult psychopathology and the present diagnostic system used by the majority of mental health professionals (DSM-IV).
+The course will consider psychopathology from a descriptive and etiological perspective as well as review theoretical and research contributions to our understanding of the etiology and maintenance of psychopathology.

-PSYC 5800: Graduate Special Topics in Psychology
+PSYC 5800 - Special Topics in Psychology

-PSYC 5800 is a graduate-level course that will explore various topics and issues in the field of clinical, counseling, and applied developmental psychology.
+PSYC 5800 (Graduate Special Topics in Psychology) is a graduate-level course that will explore various topics and issues in the field of clinical, counseling, and applied developmental psychology.
 Topics covered will be chosen to meet the needs and interests of graduate students in the MS program in Psychology and will make use of the expertise of the faculty and consultants.
-Admission to M.S./M.S. in Clinical/Counseling program

-PSYC 6100, Cognitive Assessment
+PSYC 6100 - Cognitive Assessment

 This didactic/experiential course will review and explore various theories and procedures in the measurement of cognitive and intellectual functioning, including 1) identification of various assessment methods and their potential use, 2) administration, scoring and interpretation of assessment data, 3) synthesis of assessment data for the purpose of creating a written report, and 4) ethical and legal concerns regarding assessment procedures and report writing.
-Pre-requisite: Admission to M.S. in Clinical/Counseling program cultural, ethical and legal ramifications of assessment will also be explored.
-Admission to M.S./M.S. in Clinical/Counseling program
+Pre-requisite: Admission to M.S. program

-PSYC 6120: Introduction to Psychological Assessment
+PSYC 6120 - Intro to Psychological Assess

 This didactic/experiential course will review and explore various theories and procedures in the administration, scoring, interpretation, synthesis and report writing for various observational, diagnostic and multi-informant assessments for adults, children and adolescents and their families.
-Relevant
+Relevant cultural, ethical and legal ramifications of assessment will also be explored.